samturrell/samturrell.github.io/_posts/2017-05-02-vue-understanding-the-v-bind-syntax.md

 However, when you prepend the `href` tag with `v-bind` syntax like so: `<a v-bind:href="user.twitter_link">My twitter</a>`, you end up with something very different.
 You see, when Vue recognises that you’re using this directive it will try and resolve the value from the current component/instance data.

-In this example `user.profile_link` will try to resolve to `this.user.twitter_link` and, assuming you have an object in your data which matches this structure, it will insert the value of `twitter_link` into the `href` of your link.
+In this example `user.twitter_link` will try to resolve to `this.user.twitter_link` and, assuming you have an object in your data which matches this structure, it will insert the value of `twitter_link` into the `href` of your link.
 Great right?

 This is a very basic example obviously, and you’re able to pass many different types of data into a `v-bind` such as a literal object, a function, or any type of data your components prop allows.
 The takeaway here, is that v-bind will try and resolve whatever you pass into it, into a javascript expression.
 It’s like saying "Hey Vue, I’m passing you some data, can you work out the value for me and handle it?
 Cheers, mate."